1 | Balkan whipsnake |

 5 | European catsnake |

-A mildly venomous snake, which secretes toxins through its rear fangs and struggles to inject them into humans.
+A mildly venomous snake reaching a maximum of 130cm, which secretes toxins through its rear fangs only, and struggles to inject them into humans.
 This is the only venomous snake in Crete, but not one you need to be slightly concerned about.

 European catsnakes (Telescopus fallax) inhabit virtually all of Greece, including the outskirts of Athens.
 They inhabit Albania and Macedonia to the northwest, and Turkey to the east, so Greece lies pretty much at the centre of their range.
 Cat-eyed snakes hunt at night and produce a strange whistle when cornered.
 They figure in religious ceremonies, as supposedly when the nuns were under attack by Turkish soldiers, they prayed to God, who delivered a sudden influx of catsnakes which terrified the Turks into fleeing.
 Annual ceremonies on the island of Cephalonia still honour this snake.